 And things appear to get only better, as KPMG, who has put the worth of India's online gaming industry at $43.8bn, predicts it to reach as high as $118.8bn by the 2023 financial year.

 No doubt, fantasy gaming offers one of the next best alternatives to playing alongside one's sporting heroes, in how their results affect the user's fantasy game outcome.
 And this hasn't gone unnoticed, as Mobile Premier League growth and marketing VP Abhishek Madhavan puts it, “There will be a lot of new users getting initiated into fantasy sports as a result.
-This is exactly why we have sponsored two of the top teams in the IPL.
+This is exactly why we have sponsored two of the top teams in the Indian T20 League.

 "We expect to see 100 percent growth in the fantasy industry over the next two years, with the market consolidating under the top two-three players."